GOP negotiator says White House ‘refusing to negotiate’ on work requirements

 “The frame has to all fit together for this thing to be able to fly,” he added.

-The debt limit and spending cuts bill House Republicans passed last month would increase work requirements to 20 hours per week for recipients of the Supplemental Nutrition Assistance Program — which was previously known as food stamps — who are between the ages of 50 and 56.
+The debt limit and spending cuts bill House Republicans passed last month would increase work requirements to 20 hours per week for recipients of the Supplemental Nutrition Assistance Program (previously known as food stamps) who are between the ages of 50 and 56.
 It also includes changes for the Temporary Assistance for Needy Families program and an outline for work requirements for Medicaid.

 McCarthy and other Republicans have consistently said the provisions would affect only able-bodied individuals who do not have dependents — changes they say are designed to prevent long-term reliance on government help while also helping businesses field new workers.